The books of Dr E. V. Kenealy

 DOWNLOAD THE BOOK of GOD PART 3 in PDF FORMAT

 The Book of God is the first of three remarkable occult books written by Dr Kenealy in the 19th century.
 It is not only the longest at nearly 2,300 pages, but the least known or read.
 Not that any of his books are well-known as we say in our introduction in the sidebar!
 We have preserved the arrangement of the original print edition in three parts in this PDF, each of which bears the title The Book of God.
 Printed editions of this book are now extremely scarce.
 Only the other day we saw Part 1 advertised for sale at over $1,500 on the website of a US bookseller!
-However, it's not all doom and gloom, as we intend to reprint the book ourselves in future (see sidebar for more information about our publication plans).
+However, it's not all doom and gloom, as an enterprising publisher intends to reprint all three of Kenealy's books in future (see sidebar for more information).

 Kenealy tells us that Adam-Oannes was the first messenger from God to Man, and that he, and not 'John' is the true author of the Book of Revelation in the Bible, also known as the Apocalypse of John and the Revelation of John.
 We think this is true.
 Where we depart from Kenealy is his assertion that Adam-Oannes lived a mere 7,000 years ago.
 We shall return to this question and the contentious subject of the twelve messengers later.
 What is not in doubt is the sheer antiquity of the book known today as Revelation in the New Testament.
 It was known to the Gnostics as early as the 1st century A.D., who called it the Book of Perfection, and to the early Fathers of the Church.
 Kenealy was certain it was one of the hidden volumes of the Essenes, which were revealed only to the initiates among them.
 Again, we think this is very possible.
 Later the book passed subsequently under the names of Abraham, Moses, Elijah, Elias, Peter, Paul, and many others, culminating with John during the 4th century when the book was finally accepted into the biblical canon at the Council of Carthage in 397.A.D.